PDW 03: Digital Media, Communication, and Organization [or: Digital Media Eats Organization for Breakfast]

 be considered for this PDW, you have to submit a short paper.
 The workshop is suited for scholars (of various experience levels)

 with research ideas under development.
-Please submit – via the EGOS website – by March 31, 2020 a single document of
+Please submit – via the EGOS website – by May 15, 2020 (extended deadline) a single

 K.L., Kuhn, T.R., & Cooren, F. (2009): “Constitutional amendments: ‘Materializing’ organizational communication.”
 Academy